 Flooring that is not properly prepared can lead to bad bonding to the substrate.
-This leads to further issues like discoloration, peeling, cracking and a subpar appearance.
+This leads to further issues like discoloration, peeling, cracking, and a subpar appearance.

 Another problem that can arise is bubbling, which is caused by trapped air within the epoxy layer.
 This is often due to temperature variations.
 If the temperature in the room when the epoxy is applied happens to be cooler or cold and then the temperature increases, this leads to air rising and then bubbling.
-Also, direct sunlight and trapped warm air leads to the same problem.
+Also, direct sunlight and trapped warm air lead to the same problem.

 Blistering occurs when liquids pass through the “membrane” created by the epoxy coating.
 The liquid either tries to push up or evaporate, causing a blister.

 Hiring a professional to install your epoxy flooring means that you do not have to get everything down to an exact science.
-You simply leave the work to the professional and get to enjoy the beauty of your wood floor with an epoxy resin coating that makes it last longer, look more aesthetically pleasing, and has a wealth of other benefits.
+You simply leave the work to the professional and get to enjoy the beauty of your wood floor with an epoxy resin coating that makes it last longer, look more aesthetically pleasing, and have a wealth of other benefits.

 A Professional Team